flux-framework/flux-core/doc/man1/flux-resource.rst

 Undrain the nodes specified by the *targets* argument (IDSET or HOSTLIST).

 This command is restricted to the Flux instance owner.

+.. option:: -f, --force

+  Do not fail if any of the *targets* are not drained.

 reload
 ------